MarkimusZer0/SmokeyTextureAtlas-Example/README.md

 # SmokeyTextureAtlas-Example
-Repository for the files used in the Psych Atlas tutorial
+Files used for the tutorial thread of how to use Atlas Spritesheets in Psych Engine
++ the example lua script